ladybug-J/job-market-insights/README.md

 https://job-market-insights.streamlit.app

 ### Overview
 The goal of this project is to build a dashboard that provides deeper insights into the European job market.
-By default, Indeed and Glassdoor are scraped using the following search terms: _'Data Scientist'_, _'Data Analyst'_, _'AI Engineer'_, in the following countries: _'Austria'_, _'France'_, _'Germany'_, _'Spain'_, _'Switzerland'_.
+By default, Indeed and Glassdoor are scraped using the following search terms: _'Data Scientist'_, _'Data Analyst'_, _'Data Engineer'_, in the following countries: _'Austria'_, _'France'_, _'Germany'_, _'Spain'_, _'Switzerland'_.

 ### Workflow
 1. **Data Collection**: